Fire Emblem: Three Houses: Story

-If Byleth joined the Blue Lions, they reunite with Dimitri, who has been ousted from the Kingdom due to a coup from pro-Empire nobles.
+Byleth reunites with Dimitri, who has been ousted from the Kingdom due to a coup from pro-Empire nobles.
 Dimitri has become bitter, disillusioned, and unstable as he is haunted by visions of his deceased family and driven to kill Edelgard at any cost.
 Byleth's students and the remnants of the Church ally with Dimitri despite his erratic behavior.
 Dimitri eventually forces a massive battle between his own army, the Empire, and the Alliance, resulting in heavy losses on all sides.
 One of Dimitri's trusted vassals sacrifices himself to protect him from an assassin, which combined with Byleth's guidance causes Dimitri to abandon his desire for revenge.
 After securing his own lands, Dimitri rescues Claude from imperial forces.
 Claude dissolves the Alliance and cedes its lands to Dimitri before departing Fódlan.
 Dimitri then marches for the Empire capital itself.
-Wanting to make peace with Edelgard, Dimitri arranges a meeting with her and suggest they join forces to realize their goals; Edelgard refuses.
+Wanting to make peace with Edelgard, Dimitri arranges a meeting with her and suggest they join forces to realize their goals; Edelgard refuses, and intentionally transforms into a monster during their final confrontation.
 Dimitri is able to defeat Edelgard and once again offers her mercy, but is forced to kill her when she attempts to attack him.
-In the aftermath, Fódlan is united under the Kingdom with Dimitri as its ruler, while Byleth becomes the new archbishop of the Church when Rhea steps down.
+In the aftermath, Fódlan is united under the Kingdom with Dimitri as its ruler, and Byleth becomes the new archbishop of the Church after Rhea steps down.